Japan's Shimachu backs Nitori's $2 billion takeover bid

 Shimachu’s share price ended Friday trade up 0.4% ahead of the announcement at 5,510 yen, just short of Nitori’s offer price.
 Nitori gained 1.5% while DCM added 2.2%.

-Reporting by Takashi Umekawa, David Dolan and Elaine Lies; Editing by Sam Holmes and Christopher Cushing
+Reporting by Takashi Umekawa, David Dolan, Elaine Lies and Junko Fujita Editing by Sam Holmes and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.